connected-autonomous-mobility/00-GettingStarted/README.md

-Tawn Kramer https://github.com/tawnkramer has taking the great initiative to merge a lot of his work into [DIYrobocar](https://github.com/autorope/donkeycar), so just follow instruction there!
+Tawn Kramer https://github.com/tawnkramer has taking the great initiative to merge a lot of his work into [DIYrobocar](https://github.com/autorope/donkeycar), so just follow instructions there!

 This was the original site of Tawn Kramer https://github.com/tawnkramer/donkey/blob/master/docs/guide/install_software.md